TorchDR/TorchDR/README.rst

 ------------

-DR aims to construct a low-dimensional representation (or embedding) representation of an input dataset that best preserves its geometry encoded via a pairwise affinity matrix .
-To this end, DR methods optimize the embedding such that a pairwise affinity matrix built from it matches the input affinity.
+DR aims to construct a low-dimensional representation (or embedding) of an input dataset that best preserves its geometry encoded via a pairwise affinity matrix .
+To this end, DR methods optimize the embedding such that its associated pairwise affinity matches the input affinity.

 ``TorchDR`` provides a general framework for solving problems of this form.
 Defining a DR algorithm solely requires providing an ``Affinity`` object for both input and embedding as well as an objective function.